 Requirements for additional assessments are identified through the analysis of personal learning goals (PLG), EFL (Evidence for Learning) progress data, behaviour data and observations; including work commissioned to third party's agencies.
-The Headteacher, Head of Care, SENCo and Designated Safeguarding lead (DSL) make referrals to the appropriate agencies.
+The SLT including the Headteacher, Head of Care, SENCo and Designated Safeguarding lead (DSL) make referrals to the appropriate agencies.